About Your Bladder Surgery With a Continent Cutaneous Diversion

 Learning to care for your continent cutaneous diversion

 Before you leave the hospital, your nurse will give you enough supplies to care for yourself at home for about 3 weeks.
-They’ll also give you a list of companies you can contact to order more supplies.
+They will also give you a list of companies you can contact to order more supplies.
 The nurse who works with your doctor will also help you order more supplies after you’re discharged.

 At home